skoona/SknServices/README.md

 engineering challenge when it comes to handling the dynamics of Electronic Delivery.

-###Core Idea
+### Core Idea
----

-####ContentProfile and AccessProfile are implementations of the same core idea, with side benefits.
+#### ContentProfile and AccessProfile are implementations of the same core idea, with side benefits.
 For lack of a better term: ContentProfile is the label adopted to represent that core idea.
 In general anything that can be accessed is considered a CONTENT TYPE.
 The specific entity that content is related to is considered a
 TOPIC TYPE.
 Both types must be fully qualified with their respective Identifiers.
 Once qualified the two are combined into a holding object called a Content Profile Entry, and given a descriptive title.